syndesisio/syndesis.io/content/quickstart.md

 You should now be able to open `https://syndesis.$(minishift ip).nip.io` in your browser.

-## Run som QuickStarts
+## Let's run some QuickStarts!

-You are now ready to run your first integrations.
-We've prepared a bunch of QuickStarts that you can either import or build from scratch with the accompanying instructions.
-Here is a link to these QuickStarts
+You are now ready to run your first integration.
+We've prepared a bunch of QuickStarts to get you going.
+You can either import or build them from scratch with the accompanying instructions.
+Here is a link to the QuickStart repositories

 https://github.com/syndesisio/syndesis-quickstarts#lets-run-some-quickstarts